Meet the Te Arai group members:

 Dr Tess Moeke-Maxwell (Ngāi Tai & Ngāti Pōrou) – I joined the School of Nursing in 2013 as a Research Fellow.
 My research interests include indigenous palliative care (Māori) and Kaupapa Māori and Māori centred research methodologies.

 Ms Tessa Morgan – I started at the School of Nursing as a summer student in 2014.
-I am currently project managing an MBIE-funded study looking at older people’s experiences of social isolation and loneliness.
-In October I will start my PhD at the University of Cambridge focusing on palliative care and gender.
+I managed an MBIE-funded study looking at older people’s experiences of social isolation and loneliness.
+I started my PhD at the University of Cambridge in 2018 focusing on palliative care and gender.
 I hold a BA(hons) in history where I was particularly interested in early modern Europe.
 In my spare time I love reading and doing yoga.

-Mrs Jacqualine Robinson – I am a Palliative Care Nurse Practitioner and interim Clinical Director with the Auckland City Hospital Palliative Care Team.
-I have a joint appointment as a Professional Teaching Fellow in the School of Nursing.
-I am in the last year of my PhD exploring the benefits and burdens of hospital admissions for patients with palliative care needs.
-My research interests are around the provision of palliative care in non-hospice settings including the acute hospital and residential aged care and the way in which advanced nursing roles can be utilised in palliative care.
+Dr Jackie Robinson – I am a Palliative Care Nurse Practitioner and Lead Clinician for the Auckland City Hospital Palliative Care Team.
+I have a joint appointment as a Senior Lecturer in the School of Nursing.
+I have just been awarded my PhD exploring the benefits and burdens of hospital admissions for patients with palliative care needs.
+My research interests are around the provision of palliative care in non-hospice settings, including the acute hospital and residential aged care, and the way in which advanced nursing roles can be utilised in palliative care.

 Follow me on Twitter